Sergey Glazyev

-Sergey Yurievich Glazyev (Серге́й Юрьевич Глазьев; born January 1, 1961) is a Russian politician and economist, member of the National Financial Council of the Bank of Russia, and, since 2008, a full member of the Russian Academy of Sciences.
-Glazyev was minister of Foreign Economic Relations in Boris Yeltsin's cabinet from 1992 to 1993, a member of the State Duma from 1993 to 2007, one of the leaders of the electoral block Rodina from 2003 to 2004, a candidate for the Presidency of the Russian Federation in 2004, and advisor to the president of the Russian Federation on regional economic integration from 2012 to 2019.
-As of 2021, he was the Commissioner for Integration and Macroeconomics within the Eurasian Economic Commission, the executive body of the Eurasian Economic Union.
+Sergey Yuryevich Glazyev (Сергей Юрьевич Глазьев; born 1 January 1961) is a Russian politician and economist, member of the National Financial Council of the Bank of Russia, and, since 2008, a full member of the Russian Academy of Sciences.
+Glazyev was minister of Foreign Economic Relations in Boris Yeltsin's cabinet from 1992 to 1993, a member of the State Duma from 1993 to 2007, one of the leaders of the electoral bloc Rodina from 2003 to 2004, a candidate for the Presidency of the Russian Federation in 2004, and advisor to the president of the Russian Federation on regional economic integration from 2012 to 2019.
+Between 2021 and 2024, he was the Commissioner for Integration and Macroeconomics within the Eurasian Economic Commission, the executive body of the Eurasian Economic Union.
+As of 2026, he is the General Secretary of the Union State of Russia and Belarus.

 Biography

-Born in Zaporizhia, in the Ukrainian SSR as the son of a Russian father and a Ukrainian mother, Glazyev attended Moscow State University, earning a Doctor of Philosophy in economics.
+Born in Zaporizhzhia, in the Ukrainian SSR as the son of a Russian father and a Ukrainian mother, Glazyev attended Moscow State University, earning a Doctor of Philosophy in economics.
 He entered government service in 1991, becoming First Deputy Minister of External Economic Relations in the cabinet of Yegor Gaidar.
 He served in this capacity for a year, and then was promoted to Minister by Viktor Chernomyrdin, serving until 1993, when he resigned.

 Elected to the State Duma as a member of the Democratic Party of Russia in 1993, he first associated with his then-friend, and later bitter rival, Dmitry Rogozin.
 He resigned from office before his first four-year term was complete, as he had been named economic security advisor for the Federation Council of Russia and head of the Council's analytical department.
 He was also associated with Rogozin and Aleksandr Lebed in the short-lived nationalist political project, the Congress of Russian Communities.

 In 1999, he resigned once again to run for the State Duma, and was elected this time as an independent on the list of the Communist Party of the Russian Federation.
-This time, however, he clashed with the party's leadership and, in 2003, he abandoned the party to help form Rodina (Motherland), a nationalist party on the right-wing of the Russian political spectrum.
+This time, however, he clashed with the party's leadership and, in 2003, he abandoned the party to help form Rodina (Motherland), a nationalist bloc on the right-wing of the Russian political spectrum.
 That year, he became one of 37 Rodina candidates elected to the State Duma.
 Other prominent candidates included Dmitry Rogozin, Chairman of the Duman Foreign Affairs Committee and co-chairman (with Glazyev) of Rodina, and also former Central Bank head Viktor Gerashchenko.

 In 2004, both Glazyev and Gerashchenko sought the presidency on separate tickets, with Rodina's leaders voting to remain neutral in the contest.
 Gerashchenko was nominated as the candidate of one of the minor parties that made up the Rodina coalition, which led to the Central Election Commission refusing to place him on the ballot, as he had not been nominated by the whole party.
 Glazyev, who had nominated himself as an Independent, did not have any such problems, and appeared on the ballot.